 What does the law say?

 In looking online, I could only find guidelines for when children can be left home alone.
-Plus, most states only provide “guidelines” vs law on when kids can be left alone.
+Plus, most states only provide “guidelines” vs law on when kids can be left alone, there isn’t a set age.

-I found it interesting that the Red Cross recommends babysitting from ages 11-15.
+I found it interesting that the American Red Cross recommends babysitting from ages 11-15 as a good minimum age.

 There doesn’t seem to be a law, as far as my research shows — BUT, that doesn’t mean it can’t be a bad idea.
-Free Range Kids has a list of laws of babysitting (as it varies state to state)/.
+Free Range Kids has a list of laws of babysitting (as state law varies state to state).

 So, let’s talk more about it: